Problems With Avoiding Discomfort

 Mental Illness

-Distress tolerance refers to an individual’s ability to manage challenging emotions.
 Researchers have found that having low distress tolerance can increase the likelihood of developing and maintaining a mental disorder (Leyro et al., 2010).
-For example, let’s consider depression: If you have a difficult time dealing with stress, you may find yourself thinking a lot about your stressors.
+Let’s consider depression: If you have a difficult time dealing with stress, you may find yourself thinking a lot about your stressors.
 This is known as perseverative thinking, and it’s your brain’s way of trying to find solutions to your challenges.
-However, constantly dwelling on your challenges often leads to feelings of sadness and hopelessness that are common to depression (McDermott et al., 2019).
+However, constantly dwelling on them often leads to feelings of sadness and hopelessness that are common to depression (McDermott et al., 2019).
 Rather than resolving the situation, low distress tolerance can lead to coping mechanisms that make matters worse.

 Low distress tolerance is also associated with alcohol and substance abuse disorders.
-For instance, Gorka et al. (2012) found that participants with low distress tolerance were more likely to report misusing alcohol after feeling depressed than participants with high distress tolerance.
-In this case, the participants turned to alcohol as a way to reduce their depression, negatively impacting both their physical and mental health in the long run.
-Similar results have been found for marijuana use (Zvolensky et al., 2009) and opioid misuse (McHugh et al., 2016).
-It is important to note that these studies were not designed to determine if low distress tolerance causes mental disorders; however, distress tolerance and mental health are significantly related.
+For instance, Gorka and colleagues (2012) found that participants with low distress tolerance were more likely to report misusing alcohol after feeling depressed than participants with high distress tolerance.
+In this case, the participants turned to alcohol as a way to reduce their depression, leading to negative long-term impacts on their physical and mental health (Gorka et al., 2012).
+Beyond depression and substance abuse, other mental disorders associated with low distress tolerance include anxiety, borderline personality, and eating disorders (Leyro et al., 2010; Mattingley et al., 2022).
+Low discomfort tolerance is also correlated with conditions such as anxiety and panic disorders, particularly when they involve challenging physical sensations (Bonn-Miller et al., 2009).
+It is important to note that these studies were not designed to determine if low distress or discomfort tolerance causes mental disorders; however, mental health is significantly related to an individual’s ability to deal with difficult or unpleasant experiences.

 Experiential Avoidance